Dr. Paul Trauttmansdorff

 Ethical Data Initiative

-I completed my first university studies in Philosophy (BA) at the University of Vienna and Socioeconomics (BSc) at the Vienna University of Economics and Business, followed by a MSc in Political Sociology at the London School of Economics and Political Science.
-Upon returning to Vienna, I began my doctoral studies in Science and Technology Studies at the STS Department of the University of Vienna (supervised by Ulrike Felt) and as a fellow of the Austrian Academy of Sciences.
-My research focused on the imaginaries of future borders and the digitization of Europe’s mobility governance.
-During my Phd, I received the Marietta-Blau Scholarship from Austria’s Agency of Education and Internationalisation.
+I completed my first undergraduate studies in Philosophy (BA) at the University of Vienna and Socioeconomics (BSc) at the Vienna University of Economics and Business.
+I continued my master’s degree in Political Sociology at the London School of Economics and Political Science.
+Upon returning to Vienna, I began my doctoral studies in Science and Technology Studies at the Department of Science and Technology Studies of the University of Vienna (supervised by Ulrike Felt) and as a fellow of the Austrian Academy of Sciences.
+My research focused on the imaginaries of future borders and how they shape the large-scale construction of migration control databases.
+During my PhD, I received the Marietta-Blau Scholarship from Austria’s Agency of Education and Internationalisation.

 Books

-- Trauttmansdorff, Paul (2024).
+Trauttmansdorff, Paul.
+2024.
 The Digital Transformation of the European Border Regime.
 The Powers and Perils of Imagining Future Borders.
 Bristol: Bristol University Press. https://doi.org/10.1332/policypress/9781529235203.001.0001

-- Klimburg-Witjes, Nina, and Paul Trauttmansdorff, eds.
+Klimburg-Witjes, Nina, and Paul Trauttmansdorff, eds.
 2023.
-Technopolitics and the Making of Europe.
-Infrastructures of Security.
-London: Routledge. https://doi.org/10.4324/9781003267409
+Technopolitics and the Making of Europe: Infrastructures of Security.
+London: Routledge.

-Journal Articles
+Articles (peer-reviewed)

-- Trauttmansdorff, Paul.
+Trauttmansdorff, Paul.
 2025.
-Against interoperability?
-Terrains of technopolitical contestation and the remaking of EU border infrastructure.
+"Against interoperability?
+Terrains of technopolitical contestation and the remaking of EU border infrastructure."
 Big Data & Society 12(2). https://doi.org/10.1177/20539517241307909

-- Trauttmansdorff, Paul, and Chiara Loschi.
+Trauttmansdorff, Paul, and Chiara Loschi.
 2025.
-Interoperability and the Multiple Modes of Ordering in Europe’s Digital Border Regime.
+"Interoperability and the multiple modes of ordering in Europe’s digital border regime."
 International Migration 63(3). https://doi.org/10.1111/imig.70022

-- Trauttmansdorff, Paul, and Annalisa Pelizza.
+Trauttmansdorff, Paul, and Annalisa Pelizza.
 2025.
-From embracement to attachment: Registering people on the move and the couplings of noncitizenship and territory.
-Environment and Planning C, 0(0): 1–20. https://doi.org/10.1177/23996544251322768
+"From embracement to attachment: Registering on the move and the couplings of noncitizenship and territory."
+Environment and Planning C: Politics and Space 43(7): 1294-1313. https://doi.org/10.1177/23996544251322768

-- Pelizza, Annalisa, Chiara, Loschi, Olivieri, Lorenzo, Trauttmansdorff, Paul, and Wouter Van Rossem.
+Pelizza, Annalisa, Chiara, Loschi, Olivieri, Lorenzo, Trauttmansdorff, Paul, Wouter Van Rossem.
 2024.
-Manifesto on the Datafication of Mobility Across Borders.
-Engaging Science, Technology, and Society 10(3): 207–215. https://doi.org/10.17351/ests2023.2831
+"Manifesto on the Datafication of Mobility Across Borders."
+Engaging Science, Technology, and Society 10(3): 207–16. https://doi.org/10.17351/ests2023.2831

-- Trauttmansdorff, Paul.
+Trauttmansdorff, Paul.
 2023.
-The Fabrication of a Necessary Policy Fiction: The Interoperability ‘Solution’ for Biometric Borders.
-Critical Policy Studies 17 (3): 428–46. https://doi.org/10.1080/19460171.2022.2147851
+"The Fabrication of a Necessary Policy Fiction: The Interoperability 'Solution' for Biometric Borders."
+Critical Policy Studies 17(3): 428–46. doi:10.1080/19460171.2022.2142587

-- Trauttmansdorff, Paul, and Ulrike Felt.
+Trauttmansdorff, Paul, and Ulrike Felt.
 2023.
-Between Infrastructural Experimentation and Collective Imagination: The Digital Transformation of the EU Border Regime.
-Science Technology and Human Values 48 (3): 635–62. https://doi.org/10.1177/01622439211057523
+"Between Infrastructural Experimentation and Collective Imagination: The Digital Transformation of the EU Border Regime."
+Science, Technology, & Human Values 68(3): 635–62. doi:10.1177/01622439211057523

-- Trauttmansdorff, Paul.
+Trauttmansdorff, Paul.
 2022.
-Borders, Migration, and Technology in the Age of Security: Intervening with STS.
-TECNOSCIENZA Italian Journal of Science and Technology Studies 13 (2): 133–54. https://doi.org/10.6092/issn.2038-3460/17584
+"Borders, Migration, and Technology in the Age of Security: Intervening with STS."
+TECNOSCIENZA.
+Italian Journal of Science and Technology Studies 13(2): 133–54. https://doi.org/10.6092/issn.2038-3460/17584

-- Klimburg-Witjes, Nina, Matthias Leese, and Paul Trauttmansdorff.
+Klimburg-Witjes, Nina, Matthias Leese, and Paul Trauttmansdorff.
 2022.
-Expanding Boundaries: Unmaking and Remaking Secrecy in Field Research.
-Political Anthropological Research on International Social Sciences 3 (2): 168–97. https://doi.org/10.1163/25903276-bja10039
+"Expanding Boundaries: Un/Remaking Secrecy in Field Research."
+Political Anthropological Research on International Social Sciences 3(2): 168–97. doi:10.1163/25903276-bja10039

 Book Chapters

-- Klimburg-Witjes, Nina, and Paul Trauttmansdorff.
+Klimburg-Witjes, Nina, and Paul Trauttmansdorff.
 2023.
-“Making Europe through Infrastructures of In/Security.
-An Introduction.”
+"Making Europe through Infrastructures of Security: Introduction."
 In Technopolitics and the Making of Europe, edited by Nina Klimburg-Witjes and Paul Trauttmansdorff, 1–18.
-London: Routledge. https://doi.org/10.4324/9781003267409-1
+London: Routledge. doi:10.4324/9781003267409-1

-- Trauttmansdorff, Paul.
+Trauttmansdorff, Paul.
 2017.
-“The Politics of Digital Borders.”
+"The Politics of Digital Borders."
 In Border Politics.
 Defining Spaces of Governance and Forms of Transgressions, edited by Cengiz Günay and Nina Witjes, 107–26.
-Springer International Publishing. https://doi.org/10.1007/978-3-319-46855-6_7
+Springer International Publishing. doi:10.1007/978-3-319-46855-6_7

 Reviews

-- Trauttmansdorff, Paul.
+Trauttmansdorff, Paul.
 2025.
-Toward an Anthropology of Screens.
-Showing and hiding, exposing and protecting.
-Mauro Carbone and Graziano Lingua.
+"Toward an Anthropology of Screens.
+Showing and hiding, exposing and protecting, by Mauro Carbone and Graziano Lingua.
 Translated by Sarah De Sanctis.
 2023.
-Cham: Palgrave Macmillan.
+Cham: Palgrave Macmillan."
 Journal of Responsible Technology 21: 1–3. https://doi.org/10.1016/j.jrt.2025.100111

-- Trauttmansdorff, Paul.
+Trauttmansdorff, Paul.
 2023.
-Elliott Anthony (2023) Algorithmic Intimacy.
+"Elliott Anthony (2023) Algorithmic Intimacy.
 The Digital Revolution in Personal Relationships.
 Cambridge, UK: Polity Press.
 220 pages.
-ISBN: 978-1-5095-49818.
-Science & Technology Studies 36 (2): 78–80. https://doi.org/10.23987/sts.126958
+ISBN: 978-1-5095-49818."
+Science & Technology Studies 36(2): 78–80.

 Data Matters: Sociotechnical Challenges of European Migration and Border Control (DATAMIG), COST Action No. CA22135 (Working Group 1 member)